sng2c/MomentaryTimedSwitch/README.md

 This app waits the switch's `turned on` status.
 If it gets `turned on` status, turn off after seconds that is set.

-It's useful at a situation that needs to supply power during few seconds.
+It's useful at a situation that needs to supply power during just few seconds.